tlee753/chess-engine-analysis/README.md

 - 5 seconds are optional, don't neccesarily have to be used as time is a resource
 - chess engine will be lastest version of stockfish
 - computer will be optimized for game engine
-- move times subject to change based on testing (current times don't take much time..., maybe 2 seconds default)
+- move times subject to change based on testing (current times don't take much time..., maybe 2 seconds default to lessen advantage)